History of Sega in the United Kingdom

 From Sega Retro

-Despite a transition between hobbiest and home computers to video game consoles towards the end of the 1980s and early 1990s, Sega's success in the arcade business prompted various companies to bring these games to the home on non-Sega platforms.
-U.S. Gold, Elite Systems and Activision all played their part in bringing popular arcade games to home computers, starting with the likes of Zaxxon and Congo Bongo in the early 80s and ending with more advanced games such as After Burner and OutRun.
+That is not to say, however, that Sega's products avoided home computers entirely.
+U.S. Gold, Elite Systems and Activision all played their part in bringing popular arcade games to these systems, starting with the likes of Zaxxon and Congo Bongo in the early 80s and ending with more advanced games such as After Burner and OutRun.
 Thunder Blade and Turbo OutRun even won awards, often becoming best sellers for platforms they were released on.

 As well as catering for the Mega Drive, Sega Europe chose to keep caring for the Master System.
 The Sega Game Gear was also a reasonable success, though not as popular as Nintendo's Game Boy.
 Experiments such as the Sega Mega-CD and Sega 32X were less successful - the Mega CD being outsold by systems such as the Amiga CD32, a direct decendant of the Amiga computer range by Commodore.